-Alexandra District Hospital Patient Information
+Alexandra District Health - Patient Information

 There may be questions you would like answered while you are in Hospital.
-This leaflet is designed to anticipate these questions, but does not take the place of personal discussions with your doctor, the Nurse Unit Manager or Hospital staff.
+This information is designed to anticipate these questions, but does not take the place of personal discussions with your doctor, the Nurse Unit Manager or Hospital staff.

 Your admission to Hospital will be arranged by the Nurse Unit Manager and you will be advised of the date and time either by your own doctor or by a letter from the Hospital.